Obsessions eating up our mind

-There are thoughts that don’t want to leave us alone and take us away from experiencing the present moment: they are existential doubts, or doubts about our behaviour and decisions, or mental images on past and future events.
-These thoughts trigger some ambivalent feelings: we try to avoid them and we feel the need to ruminate on them.
-They are obsessive thoughts: a form of anxiety that represents the need to control the events.
+Some thoughts seem to never leave us alone and they keep taking us away from experiencing the present.
+Maybe they look like existential doubts, doubts about our behaviour and decisions, or mental images on past and future events.
+This way of thinking is associated with ambivalent feelings: we try to avoid them and we feel the need to ruminate on them at the same time.
+We are taking about obsessive thoughts, which are a way in which anxiety may manifest itself, representing the need to recuperate some control.

-Every so often, obsessive thinking is coupled with controlling actions such as: repetitions (e.g. checking several times that the door or the car it’s been locked); perfectionism (e.g. reading a mail over and over before sending it checking for any possible mistake); superstitions (e.g. setting the radio volume on some particular digits or repeating some mental actions).
-These are compulsive behaviours and like obsessive thoughts, they also trigger ambivalent feelings: we would like to stop them but we can’t.
-Likewise, they represent a need to control events and avoid any possible negative consequences of our actions.
+Every so often, obsessive thinking is coupled with controlling actions such as: repetitions (e.g. checking several times that the door or the car it’s been locked); perfectionism (e.g. reading a mail over and over before sending it, to check for mistakes); superstitions (e.g. setting the radio volume on some particular digits or repeating some mental actions).
+These, are called compulsive behaviours and they also trigger ambivalent feelings: we would like to stop them, but somehow, we can’t.
+Likewise, also compulsive actions represent a need to control the events and avoid any possible negative consequences of our actions.

-If both obsessive thoughts and compulsive behaviour are present, it’s possible we are talking about an obsessive-compulsive disorder (OCD), which is often linked to an inner difficulty into accepting one’s own mistakes, imperfections and negative feelings.
+When there are both obsessive thoughts and compulsive behaviour, this situation has been labelled as obsessive-compulsive disorder (OCD), which is often linked to an inner difficulty into accepting one’s own mistakes, imperfections and negative feelings.